fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 ## Week 16: May  3--7
-Nothing new this week: Work on your [final course reflections](final-reflections) due the end of next week!
+Nothing new this week: Work on your [final course reflections](final-reflections) due the end of finals week!

 ## All coursework due by FRIDAY May 14!